johnpuddephatt/zerowaste/src/posts/2021-02-25-leeds-fashion-futures-week.md

 ---
 In February we held Leeds Fashion Futures Week - a celebration of the things we’ve learned, the people we’ve met and how we have come together as a city to discover how Leeds can have a vibrant and sustainable fashion future.

 This has been such an exciting project to work on with the [RSA](https://www.thersa.org/).
-Our three themes of Heritage, Valuing Your clothes and Skills & Resources have given us a real insight into what fashion means in Leeds.
+Our three themes of Heritage, Valuing Your clothes and Skills & Resources have given us a real insight into what fashion means to people across Leeds.
 We've summarised the highlights from the week below.

 ## Monday, 22 Feb